 Protection – The use of bubble wrap, foam, packaging type, and any type of protection is highly recommended when shipping your payload.

 Freight and parcel are often mistaken due to them both being types of shipping.
 Here are some common misconceptions to give you a better understanding:

 Freight is the shipment of large products and or large amounts of items, often more significant than 150 lbs.
 At the same time, the parcel is the shipment of one or many individually shipped packages weighing in at less than 150 lbs.

 Freight delivery is curbside without moving assistance.
 Your package will not be brought up to you or brought inside unless booked at shipping.
+If you need those types of services you would want to learn more about white glove delivery.
 You can find more info about that here.
-On the other hand, Parcel is brought to the mailbox or doorstep and often hand-delivered to you.
+On the other hand, a Parcel is brought to the mailbox or doorstep and often hand-delivered to you.

 Freight uses larger trucks, causing restrictions on certain shipping areas such as areas with tricky turns, gates, small streets, etc. With parcels, smaller trucks deliver shipments making it easier for the driver to maneuver through limited access areas.

 Why Ship with FreightCenter?